k-nuth/blockchain/README.md

 ## Configure Options

 The default configuration requires `bitprim-consensus`.
 This ensures consensus parity with the Satoshi client.
 To eliminate the `bitprim-consensus` dependency use the `--without-consensus` option.
-This results in use of `bitprim-core` consensus checks.
+This results in use of `kth-domain` consensus checks.

 [badge.Gitter]: https://img.shields.io/badge/gitter-join%20chat-blue.svg